Vocaluxe/Vocaluxe/README.md

 4. Push `gh-pages` to your repository: `git push origin gh-pages`
 5. Checkout your `gh-pages` branch: `git checkout origin/gh-pages`

 Your now able to make some changes, create commits and open pull-request.
-When pulling or pushing some changes, we recommend to specify your pull.
+When pulling or pushing some changes, we recommend to specify your branch.
 Otherwise you would download the whole Vocaluxe project and waste some space. `git pull origin gh-pages` for pulling your own changes.

 ##Opening issues and pull requests
 We're happy when you have some ideas or find bugs on our website.
 Please add the `website`-label when opening a new issue or pull request.